jiaolyulu/kineticSculpture/CADsyllabus.md

 Share Final Ideas.

-Assignment: Sketch and start 3D modeling for final projects
+Assignment: Sketch and start 3D modeling for final projects (individual meeting with each group to make sure the project is doable)

 ## week5:

 Assemble joints in Fusion 360.
 How to do a slide, a rotary joint with simple lasercut prototype..
 How different gears would work?
+(I think I need to do more CAD mechanical toys myself... more 3D modeling)

 Assignment: Make an assembled model in fusion for final project